Dudley and Stourbridge Tramways, later Dudley, Stourbridge and District Electric Tramways

 Uniforms

 Photographs of steam-hauled services (in the days of the Dudley and Stourbridge Steam Tramways Company) are relatively uncommon, however, a few good quality examples have survived that depict the staff operating them (drivers and conductors).
-In common with the majority of UK steam-operated tramways, drivers wore very similar attire to their railway counterparts, namely, heavy cotton trousers and jackets, often light in colour, along with cotton or flat caps.
+In common with the majority of UK steam-operated tramways, drivers wore very similar attire to their railway counterparts, namely, heavy cotton trousers and jackets, often light in colour, along with soft-topped peaked caps.
 No badges or insignia appear to have been worn on either the jackets or the caps.
-Conductors probably wore self-purchased jackets, but with company-issued kepi-style caps; these bore a large cap badge of unknown pattern, which appears to have been oval and made of metal — no examples are currently known to have survived.
+Conductors probably wore self-purchased jackets, but with company-issued caps (both kepis and drooping-peak caps); the caps do not appear to have borne badges initially, but soon carried a large cap badge (of unknown pattern), which appears to have been oval and made of metal — no examples are currently known to have survived.

 Over the course of its history, the BETCo either owned, part-owned or leased around fifty tramway concerns in the British Isles, across which it largely imposed a standard uniform policy.
 Although jackets varied somewhat between BETCo systems, as well as across the decades, the cap badges, collar designations and buttons invariably followed a standard pattern.
 However, in the case of the BETCo's Black Country and Birmingham systems, the parent company appears to have initially allowed each of its subsidiaries a degree of autonomy, and this was certainly reflected in the uniforms worn.
 Photos from this period show motormen and conductors in a variety of uniform jackets (double-breasted with lapels; single-breasted with a single pocket on the bearer's left breast and stand-up collars) as well as informal attire; it is currently unclear whether these uniforms carried any insignia.
 Initially, headgear appears to have been informal (flat caps), but later on, kepi-style caps seem to have become the norm; curiously, these did not carry the standard BETCo 'Magnet and Wheel' cap badge (see link), but instead possibly carried some kind of embroidered grade designation, or even nothing at all, certainly not a metal badge that would have shown up well on surviving photographs.